Ethical Hacking

 E. Identify and exploit vulnerabilities in a controlled environment.

-F. Propose measures to enhance cybersecurity.
+F. Design measures to improve cybersecurity.

 Indicative content